 1. Is mesothelioma a fatal condition?

 Cancer that is terminal is mesothelioma.
-There is no known treatment for mesothelioma, despite the fact that many people experience remission.
-The level of tumor growth and how well you respond to treatment are the two main factors that determine how long you will live with advanced-stage mesothelioma cancer.
+Despite the fact that many patients experience remission, there is still no recognized cure for mesothelioma.
+How well you respond to treatment and the rate of tumor growth are the two key determinants of how long you will live with advanced-stage mesothelioma cancer.

 2. Does mesothelioma always lead to death?

 Mesothelioma is a deadly condition.
 Despite early detection, mesothelioma is now incurable.
-Very rarely, mesothelioma can experience partial remission, which means the cancer is still there but not actively growing.
-There are treatment alternatives available to lengthen a patient’s life and control side effects.
+Partial remission of mesothelioma is a very rare occurrence in which the malignancy is present but not actively spreading.
+Alternative forms of treatment are offered to extend a patient’s life and manage negative effects.

 3. What three types of mesothelioma are there?

 Mesothelioma cells come in three basic varieties: epithelial, sarcomatoid, and biphasic.
-Because cells respond to treatment differently, mesothelioma specialists take cell type into account while developing a treatment plan.
+Mesothelioma specialists consider cell type while creating a treatment plan since various cells respond to treatment differently.

 4. What are the four mesothelioma stages?